hexbatch/apple-core/v1/docs/core/step-0-users-groups/alias.md

 After an alias is made, any searches can accept the alternate name, and if the user selects a language for the results to be in, if there is a language match, that alias will be used.
 Additionally, the alias can be used as the token|token type|attribute id in api calls

+Aliases can only be set for each language-family: totally different character sets

 ## Users operations

 | Method | Path                                 | Route Name         | Operation                                        | Args                   | Notes |